What You Need to Know

 - Any NC State student, faculty member or staff member with a valid NC State ID can get tested on campus.
 All testing is provided free of charge.
 For the latest updated information on testing locations and hours of operation, click here.

-- All faculty, staff, students, alumni and their family members aged 12 years and older can get vaccinated at NC State.
+- Vaccines are highly encouraged.
+All faculty, staff, students, alumni and their family members aged 12 years and older can get vaccinated at NC State.
 Please click here to pre-register.
 Members of the community can also get vaccines from other locations across the state.
 For more information on vaccines, click here.

 It Takes a Wolfpack